MelSumner/MelSumner.github.io/_posts/2026-07-24-open-letter-to-crunchyroll.md

 I don’t expect perfection.
 Localization is difficult (from both a language perspective AND a technical implementation perspective), production schedules are demanding, and mistakes will happen.

 I do expect a commitment to quality.
 I expect subtitles that earn the audience’s trust.
 I expect story-critical on-screen text to be translated.
 I expect quality assurance that catches obvious errors before episodes are released.
-I would even find the ability for your users to submit subtitle corrections to be a stop-gap that you commit to until you're staffing this essential area appropriately.
+I would even find the ability for your users to submit subtitle corrections to be an acceptable stop-gap until you're staffing this essential area appropriately.

 I’m writing this because I want Crunchyroll to succeed.
 I’ve invested so many years in your platform because I enjoy what it makes possible.
 You’ve introduced me and countless audiences around the world to remarkable creators and remarkable stories.
 That’s an achievement worth celebrating.
 It’s also why this is _so disappointing_!

 As a paying customer, I shouldn’t have to wonder whether an emotional moment lost its meaning because of a poor subtitle.
 I shouldn’t need to pause an episode and search online to discover what a text message or handwritten note said.
 I shouldn’t have to question whether my confusion is intentional, cultural, or simply the result of inconsistent localization.

-Those are _solvable_ technical problems with technical solution.
+These are technical problems with technical solutions.

 The best localization doesn’t call attention to itself.
 It quietly carries the audience across languages, cultures, and continents until all that’s left is the story.
 That’s the experience I’ve been hoping for since I subscribed in 2016, and I still believe it’s one worth striving for.

 I love you, do better.

-Until next time. -Melanie
+Until next time. -M